robert17/iotf-rtd/docs/gateways/java.rst

 -------------------------------------------------------------------------------
 Events are the mechanism by which Gateways/devices publish data to the Watson IoT Platform.
 The Gateway/device controls the content of the event and assigns a name for each event it sends.

-The Gateway can publish events from itself and on behalf of any device connected via the Gateway.
+**The Gateway can publish events from itself and on behalf of any device connected via the Gateway**.

 When an event is received by the IBM Watson IoT Platform the credentials of the connection on which the event was received are used to determine from which Gateway the event was sent.
 With this architecture it is impossible for a Gateway to impersonate another device.